opf/openproject/docs/user-guide/file-management/nextcloud-integration/README.md

 #### Create a new work package

 You can create a new OpenProject work package directly from Nextcloud file storage.
-To do that select the file you want to link, choose the **OpenProject** tab and click on **+ Create and link a work package**.
+To do this, select the file you want to link, choose the **OpenProject** tab and click on **+ Create and link a work package**.
 ![Create a new OpenProject work package from Nextcloud](nc_create_new_wp.png)

 A pop-up dialogue will open allowing you to specify the project, work package name and further details.
 Once you click **Create**, the new work package will be created in the specified project and the file will be linked to it.